Chair: John Blewonski

 Treasurer: Michael Deschepper

-Michael is the Chief Financial Officer of Wintringham and its subsidiary Wintringham Housing Limited which has the mission of providing dignified, affordable, high-quality housing, accommodation, and support services to frail, elderly men and women who are homeless or at risk of homelessness.
+Michael is the Deputy Chief Executive Officer at Wintringham and its subsidiary Wintringham Housing Limited which has the mission of providing dignified, affordable, high-quality housing, accommodation, and support services to frail, elderly men and women who are homeless or at risk of homelessness.

 Michael is a chartered accountant with over 20 years’ experience in the corporate sector, both in Australia and overseas and now at Wintringham.